4 years full-time (plus optional placement year)

 You'll learn about more topics in depth, and even approach the cutting edge of research in your final year of study.

-Accredited by the Institute of Mathematics and its Applications (IMA) for the purpose of meeting, in part, the educational requirement for chartered status.
+This course is accredited by the Institute of Mathematics and its Applications (IMA).
+Successfully completing your degree fulfils part of the educational requirement for chartered status.

 The department is great with inspiring lectures, the University has a great vibe and is in an amazing city.
 The college system is also fantastic as you feel like you can contact your college committee about anything.Stephanie, Mathematics (MMath)

-The first-year modules of your course will give you a firm foundation across all areas of mathematics.
-They'll also provide a platform for specialisation later in the degree.
+In your first year, you'll study a number of core modules which will give you a firm foundation across all areas of mathematics.
+They provide a platform for specialisation later in the degree.